KhaledElG3ndy/KhaledElG3ndy/README.md

 ---

-Feel free to connect with me on LinkedIn or check out my projects and activities on Codeforces.
+Feel free to connect with me on LinkedIn or check out my projects.
 I'm always open to collaborating and learning together!